neektza/nikicajokic.me/_posts/2014-07-14-concurrency_primitives_and_abstractions.md

 title: Concurrency primitives and abstractions in Ruby
 excerpt: An overview (with examples) of Ruby's fundamental concurrency constructs, threads and fibers and how they relate to more complex concurrency abstractions
 tags: ruby concurrency threads fibers
+class: article
 comments: true
 ---

 This is part one of the series on Ruby concurrency.
-Next up, [part two](/2014/10/20/eventmachine_internals_and_the_reactor_pattern) abount EventMachine internals and the reactor pattern.
+Next up, part two abount [EventMachine internals and the reactor pattern](/eventmachine_internals_and_the_reactor_pattern).

 ## Setting the stage